-Born on 19 September 1836 in the Red River Settlement, the son of John Palmer Bourke and Nancy Campbell, who came from County Sligo, Ireland, to the Red River Settlement in 1812.
-He was brought up on the site of Hay Field Farm, St. James.
+Born in the Red River Settlement on 19 September 1836, son of John Palmer Bourke and Nancy Campbell (1792-1887), he was brought up on the site of Hay Field Farm in St. James Parish.
 He subsequently owned this property which had been bought by his father from the Hudson’s Bay Company.

 In 1863, he married Isabella Hallett (?-?), daughter of William Peter Hallett and Maria Pruden.
 They had six children: William Bourke, Walter Palmer Bourke (1865-1866), Edmond Bourke (1866-1958), Maria Ann Bourke (1868-1973), Florence Bourke (1870-1955), Catherine Isabella Bourke (1872-1957), and Arthur Herbert Bourke (1875-1962).